Four Courts Press logo

 ISBN: 978-1-80151-201-5

-Lord Anglesey was a war hero and a glamorous figure in London society when he was appointed lord lieutenant of Ireland in 1828.
-Within months of his arrival he faced the first of three political crises that were to fundamentally threaten the British government’s ability to maintain its control over the country: the campaign for Catholic emancipation; parliamentary reform; and the abolition of tithes (the ‘Tithe War’).
-In each case, as Anglesey repeatedly grappled with wide spread violence and incidents of insurrection, many members of the government feared that they faced the possibility of revolution.
-However, Anglesey quickly realised that violence was not the greatest threat against the power of the state, rather it was the determined resistance of a mass movement of people that was to prove impossible for the government to overcome, and that this could in many ways be ‘worse than war’.
+Henry Paget, 1st Marquess Anglesey (1768–1854), was a war hero who had fought alongside the duke of Wellington at the battle of Waterloo.
+A glamorous and engaging figure, when he was appointed lord lieutenant of Ireland in 1828 he had little previous political experience but was determined to govern the country in a fair and equitable manner.
+Within months of his arrival he faced the first of three political crises that were to threaten the ability of the British government to maintain its control of the country: the campaign for Catholic emancipation; parliamentary reform; and the abolition of tithes (the ‘Tithe War’).
+As Anglesey repeatedly grappled with widespread violence and incidents of insurrection, many members of the government feared that they were facing the possibility of revolution.

-Although he had risen to the rank of Field Marshal following the battle of Waterloo where he had been second in command to the duke of Wellington (under his previous title of Lord Uxbridge), Anglesey had been a political novice when he was appointed to the lord lieutenancy.
-His support for Catholic emancipation was to result in his public firing by Wellington who was then prime minister mere months later, but was instrumental in forcing the government to bring forward the Catholic Relief Act, 1829.
-During his second lord lieutenancy (1830-3), under the Whig government of Earl Grey, Anglesey supported the passage of the Great Reform Act, 1832 and confronted and addressed the demands of the tithe resistance campaign while at the same seeking to introduce desperately needed reform for Ireland.
-This book explores how the policies, opinions, and personal relationships between Anglesey and Wellington, Sir Robert Peel, Lord Grey, Daniel O’Connell, Edward Stanley, and others, impacted on the unfolding events and the long term consequences that they had for both Britain and Ireland.
+Anglesey’s actions in Ireland were to result in his firing by Wellington, who was then the prime minister.
+However, his support for Daniel O’Connell and the Catholic Association was to prove instrumental in forcing the government to bring forward Catholic emancipation in the spring of 1829.
+Appointed to the lord lieutenancy a second time under the government of Earl Grey, Anglesey supported the struggle for parliamentary reform and the passage of the Great Reform Act, 1832.
+As he sought to introduce further reforms for Ireland, he was confronted with the escalating conflict of the Tithe War.
+This book explores how the policies, opinions, and personal relationships between Anglesey and Wellington, O’Connell, Sir Robert Peel, Lord Grey, Edward Stanley, and others, impacted on the unfolding events during this time of crises and the long-term consequences that they had for both Britain and Ireland.

 Síle McGuckian completed her undergraduate degree in law at Trinity College Dublin and then obtained a DPhil from the University of Oxford.
 She practiced as a lawyer before becoming a historian after completing a PhD in history from University College Dublin.